Timed demolition measurements: Abstract

 \section{Abstract}

-We consider the problem of predicting future expectation values of a collection of quantum observables, given their noisy expectation values at past times.
-The measured observables, the initial state of the physical system and even the Hilbert space are unknown; we nonetheless assume a promise on the energy distribution of the state.
-Investigating to what extent extrapolation is possible in this framework, we discover highly problematic datasets that allow full predictability at any future time $\tau$, but only when past averages are known up to precision superexponential in $\tau$.
-We also find families of ``self-testing datasets", which allow practical predictability under reasonable noise levels and whose approximate realization singles out specific Hamiltonians, states and measurement operators.
-We identify ``aha! datasets", which drastically increase the predictability of the future statistics of an unrelated measurement, as well as ``fog banks": fairly simple datasets that exhibit complete unpredictability at some future time $\tau$, but full predictability for a later time $\tau’>\tau$.
-Finally, we prove that the extrapolation problem is efficiently solvable up to arbitrary precision through hierarchies of semidefinite programming relaxations.
+Picture an experimental scenario where a closed quantum system, evolving through a time-independent Hamiltonian, is subject to a demolition measurement at a chosen time.
+The Hamiltonian, the measured observables, the initial state of the physical system and even its Hilbert space dimension are unknown; we nonetheless assume a promise or constraint on the energy distribution of the state.
+In this context we find that, for many natural energy constraints, the set of feasible time series or datasets can be characterized efficiently.
+Furthermore, under the assumption of a bounded energy spectrum, we prove that there exist ``self-testing'' datasets, whose approximate realization singles out specific Hamiltonians, states and measurement operators.
+Investigating to what extent the extrapolation of past measurement data is possible in this framework, we identify energy-constrained physical systems for which a non-trivial prediction at time $\tau$ requires a precision in the measurement data superexponential in $\tau$.
+We also discover two extrapolation phenomena: ``aha! datasets", which drastically increase the predictability of the future statistics of an unrelated measurement; and ``fog banks": fairly simple datasets that exhibit complete unpredictability at some future time $\tau$, but full predictability at a later time $\tau'>\tau$.
+Besides their relevance for quantum foundations, our results have applications in semi-device independent quantum communication, the simulation of complex quantum systems, and the design of optimal atomic clocks.